aledalgrande/brevity-buddy/README.md

 ## How to use

-Add your OpenAI key in the code, tinkerer!
+- Open `about:debugging#/runtime/this-firefox` and click on `Load Temporary Add-on`, then select any file in the extension folder
+- Go to your extension preferences, by right clicking on the extension, and add your OpenAI key
+- Click on the extension icon when you want to summarize!

 ## Limitations